 Ehsan Kamel obtained his Ph.D. in Civil Engineering from the Pennsylvania State University in 2017.
 His research is focused on building energy modeling (BEM), the application of building information modeling (BIM) in BEM, energy-smart homes, and building energy retrofit.
 He also has a background in building science, building enclosure design, and seismic engineering, with an emphasis on the seismic behavior of reinforced lightweight concrete.

 He is an assistant professor in the Department of Energy Management and the director of Energy and Green Technologies Laboratory (EnTech Lab), where students have hands-on experiences in the energy and green technology disciplines.
-He also serves as the Student Branch Advisor for ASHRAE's NYIT student branch, where students connect with different companies in the field of energy and buildings.
+He also serves as the Student Branch Advisor for ASHRAE's New York Tech student branch, where students connect with different companies in the field of energy and buildings.

-- Develop physics-based computer models for campus buildings to achieve zero net-energy (ZNE) campus by adopting optimum energy retrofit scenarios such as HVAC scheduling.
+- Develop physics-based computer models for campus buildings to achieve zero-net-energy (ZNE) campus

-- Recipient of the Young Engineers in ASHRAE (YEA) scholarship for HVAC design training.
-2019
+- Two-time recipient of the Young Engineers in ASHRAE (YEA) scholarship for HVAC design training, 2019-2021

 - Recipient of NESEA Kate Goldstein Scholarship for Emerging Professionals, 2018

-- Roger Glunt Graduate Fellowship in Residential Building Construction; The Pennsylvania State University, 2015–16 (two-time winner)
+- Two-time winner of the Roger Glunt Graduate Fellowship in Residential Building Construction; The Pennsylvania State University, 2015–2016

 - Best Paper Award, 14th annual College of Engineering Research Symposium organized by Engineering Graduate Student Council, The Pennsylvania State University, 2017